Configuring Elliott V8.6

 Once you are ready, you can use the <ElliottRoot>\Bin86\DDF2BTR.EXE utility to convert your V8.2 databases to V8.6 format.
 After that, you are ready to store alphabetic values in your document numbers, and you can't use Elliott 8.2 and other third party applications that utilize the Elliott 8.2 format anymore.
 Please refer to Elliott 8.6 Release Notes and other KB articles on how to use DDF2BTR.EXE for this purpose.

-The database names that are red are missing from the PSQL Control Center.
+On the Database tab, database names that are red either are missing from the PSQL Control Center or have a warning message associated with it.
 The database names that are black currently exist.
-Clicking the Create Databases button will launch the EL860DB.EXE utility where you can create the version 8.2 or 8.6 databases.
+Clicking the Create Databases button will launch the EL860DB.EXE utility where you can create version 8.6 databases with standard database names (e.g., ELI86DATA21).

 If your database has not been converted to the V8.6 format, you can change it to the V8.2 or V8.5 naming convention you are currently using.
 Click on the database name and enter the V8.2 name or pick it from the list